wendyverdonk93/docs/content/api/other_requests/create-tokenization-order.md

 ----------------
 __description__ | string | required

-A text which will be shown with the order in your MultiSafepay account.
-If the customer’s bank supports it this description will also be shown on the customer’s bank statement.
-Max.
-200 characters.
+The order description that appears in your MultiSafepay account and on the customer's bank statement (if supported by the customer's bank).
+Format: Maximum 200 characters.
 HTML is **not** supported.
-Use the ‘items’ or ‘shopping_cart’ objects for this.
+Use the `items` or `shopping_cart` objects for this.

 ----------------
 __payment_options__ | object | required